RinProject/Rin/docs/utility.md

 ---

 ## Serverbanner
-Displays the banner of a server
+Displays the banner of a server.

 Examples:
 ```